ipfs-shipyard/workshop-idm-chat-dapp/README.md

 ## Walk-through

-Follow the each step below to complete the workshop.
+Follow each step below to complete the workshop.
 At any time, you may check the final application in the [`with-idm`](https://github.com/ipfs-shipyard/workshop-idm-chat-dapp/compare/master...with-idm) branch if you are stuck or running into issues.

 1. [Prerequisites](#1-prerequisites)
 1. [Installation](#2-installation)